BartmanAbyss/vscode-amiga-debug/README.fork.md

 ## Additional features

-* Paths to the Kickstart ROMs can be configured using VSCode settings.
+* Paths to the Kickstart ROMs can be configured from the VSCode settings.
+* Program name can be configured from the VSCode settings.

 ## Additional credits